The Quick Guide to AR 15 Parts and Accessories

 A great option is to purchase a complete upper assembly.
 Parts in the upper receiver group that you must attach to a stripped upper include a forward assist, dust cover, charging handle, barrel, muzzle device, handguard, and bolt carrier group.

-The easiest by far is to purchase a complete rifle build kit and get everything you need to build your rifle except the lower receiver.
-That is the piece you need to buy from your local FFL Dealer.
+The easiest option is to purchase a complete rifle build kit, which includes everything you need to build your rifle except the lower receiver.
+It would be best to buy that piece from your local FFL Dealer.

 Gas System